foxwallet/hc.foxwallet.com/docs/manage-wallet.md

 ## Delete wallet
 Select the wallet that needs to be deleted, click the “...” button in the upper right corner, and then click “Delete”.

-After the wallet is deleted, it can only be restored by seed phase or private key.
+After the wallet is deleted, it can only be restored by seed phrase or private key.
 Please make sure it has been properly backed up.

 ![](./img/delete-wallet.png)